jorislabarbe/jorislabarbe.github.io/_pages/about.md

 Currently, I am involved in a postdoctoral research project at LJAD (Nice, France) in collaboration with Prof. D. Clamond to work on water waves (and related topics).

-My list of publications, the projects I am involved with and my resume are available from the menu in the top-right corner.
+A list of my publications, the projects I am involved with and my resume are available from the menu in the top-right corner.